jdepp/LED-Matrix/readme.md

 ## Additional Functionality
 * Motion Sensor: implemented [Kano's Motion Sensor](https://kano.me/store/us/products/motion-sensor-kit) to perform animations on the LED matrix.
 The sensor detects motion and writes JSON data to a serial port on the Pi which can be used to in a Python script using the open source Github repo [PySerial](https://github.com/pyserial/pyserial).
 * Simple game: a game that uses the 'w', 'a', 's', and 'd' keys to move a dot (the player) around to pick up various pickups before time runs out.
 Uses the Python library Curses to detect user input.
+* Explosion animation: an animation of different colored circles that start small and grow until a certain radius and then dissapear.
+Meant to simulate fireworks.

 ## Hardware Used